Here’s how to build a Quick & Easy DIY Wood Drawer Front with a pretty routed edge, slab overlay design.

 And, here’s how I made Easy DIY Drawer Boxes for my garage storage.

 Feeling inspired?
-Now that you’ve read these steps for Easy DIY Wood Drawer Front, you can do it too.
+Now that you’ve read these steps for Easy DIY Routing Drawer Fronts, you can do it too.
 Let me know if you have questions.
-Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.